The Process of De-Dollarization

 you did business, you could do so with dollars.
 This made international trade relatively easy and supported the

-But over the past decade especially, there has been a growing process of
+But over the past decade especially, there has been an ever growing process

-de-dollarization.
-One could argue many different reasons why this has been happening, but one of many reasons could
+of de-dollarization.
+One could argue many different reasons why this has been happening, but one of many reasons

 cryptocurrencies, such as bitcoin and ethereum.